petschau/WinFellow/fellow/doxygen/Documentation/HOWTO Regression Testing.md

 r898: increased sprite action/merge item list sizes to a maximum of 5.000 entries
 ---------------------------------------------------------------------------------

 Start the 1MB chipmem version of State of the Art (Spaceballs) with only 512kB of chipmem configured.
 The demo will cause a crash of the emulator session, but the emulator should remain responsive.
 Before this change, a crash to the desktop would occur.

+Update:
+This fix is replaced by Git f99a94de.
+"To be safe increase sprite max list items to 100" It follows other code changes that reduced the need for very large sprite list buffers.
+This is still a valid test.
+Also test the game Megalomania, it creates a larger sprite list than State of the Art when it crashes after the initial intro text when OCS is selected.
+(The actual crash is due to copy-protection.)

 r906: Sprite DMA was being disabled instead of waiting
 ------------------------------------------------------